 Each day will begin with all levels yoga and mindfulness, and end with a gathering around the fire.
 Almost every day, we will hike through the private alpine forests, aspen meadows and to the surrounding peaks.
 One of our days will be dedicated to solo-processing, and every day will include time for contemplation.
 The hikes are planned to expose you to as many dramatic views as possible, with a reasonable amount physical exertion.
-Hikes range from 3 - 9 miles in length, the longest hike being mostly downhill.
+Hikes range from 3 - 6 miles and suitable for all levels of experience.

 Meals will be organic, vegetarian, and fresh-prepared by our experienced culinary guide, Michael Schroeder, three times each day.
 A sample menu is posted in the food section below, though the menu is subject to change as we consider the dietary needs of each of our participants.
 Meals will be nourishing, balanced and filling.